Quick overview

 - You want one reasonable repayment instead of five different ones.

 Now here’s the good news: there’s also loan consolidation for borrowers, that is, for people who may already have a dent in their credit records.
 It’s not a guaranteed recipe, but some institutions allow consolidation even for those who are already having trouble making payments.
 Consolidation without a register and mortgage can also help, but be careful to read the terms and conditions carefully in these cases.
 It often sounds nice, but it can be a trap.
-When consolidation is offered to borrowers by non-bank entities, it usually comes with higher costs, less legal protection and often unclear transparency.
+When consolidation is offered to borrowers by non-bank entities, it usually comes with higher costs and often unclear transparency.

 Are you solving a similar problem?